bsempir0x65/CTF_Writeups/Asis_Qualifier_CTF_2021/README.md

 93705         0x16E09         Zlib compressed data, default compression

 ```
-So yeah there were definitly more insight so we let binwalk extract with -e everything and had a look into it.
-We found with a simple String search for **ASIS** that the first stream 0x4C was the only one matching.
+Yeah there were definitly more insights so we let binwalk extract with -e for everything and had a look into it.
+We found with a simple string search for **ASIS** that the first stream 0x4C was the only one matching.
 So we opened the file in our favorite text editor (kidding just my favorite Text editor):

 <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/Asis_Qualifier_CTF_2021/img/factory_text.png" alt="factory_text" width="75%" height="75%">

-Based on the words we see here that probably it was an PDF in PDF, but no clue how to recover the header for that.
-Probably binwalk was not the right Tool to beginn with.
+Based on the words we see here it was probably a PDF in a PDF, but we have no clue how to recover the header for that.
+Probably binwalk was not the right tool to beginn with.
 Regardless we figured out that everything in the format [\(...\)] was part of the searched flag.
 Also based on the Welcome Flag we knew that the words must be linked together via _ .
 So we conculuded that empty brackets mean _ and after some text transformations we had:
 **ASIS{PDF_1N_PDF_iZ_A_T4sK_fOR_fOreEnSic5_L0v3RS}**

-We pasted it into the webside and voila we got our first and only challenge for the evening.
-We knew that there are better ways to solve this challenge, but many roads let to rome.
-Happy to see other Solutions to get an idea how data extraction with pdfs works in general.
-Cause would this be a real challenge we would not have had the hints that we are searching for a string with ASIS{..._..} and we did not had a valid secon pdf.
-But only 250 Teams had this solution at the end of the day so we were happy.
+We pasted it into the webside and voila we got our first and only challenge for the evening solved.
+We knew that there are better ways to solve this challenge, but many roads lead to rome.
+Looking forward to reading other solutions to get an idea how data extraction with pdfs works in general.
+Because if this had been a real challenge we would not have had the hint that we are searching for a string with ASIS{..._..} and we wouldn't have had a valid second pdf.
+But only 250 Teams had this challenge at the end of the day so we are happy.

 # Welcome

 <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/Asis_Qualifier_CTF_2021/img/Asis_Welcome.png" alt="Welcome" width="75%" height="75%">

 This was not really a challenge.
-You should just read the rules under [https://asisctf.com/rules](https://asisctf.com/rules) and we found at the end the flag:
+You just had to read the rules under [https://asisctf.com/rules](https://asisctf.com/rules) and find the flag at the end:
 **ASIS{W3lc0me_t0_The_ASIS_CTF_Mad3_w1th_L0ve}**
 But the important part was that we knew now that all flags start with ASIS{ and the string inside the brackets are most likely connected with underscores.
-This was actually helpful for the only challenge we managed to finish.
+This was actually helpful for the only challenge we managed to solve.